a112121788/rails-guides/source/upgrading_ruby_on_rails.md

 continue using these methods in your controller tests, add `gem 'rails-controller-testing'` to your `Gemfile`.

-If you are using Rspec for testing, please see the extra configuration required in the gem's documentation.
+If you are using RSpec for testing, please see the extra configuration required in the gem's documentation.

 #### New behavior when uploading files